August 17, 2023

 Ombre is a shadowing technique for your hair that takes your darker root and subtly changes to a lighter color on the ends.
 It is a little different than balayage because you are blending two colors together with no harsh lines.
 You are usually blending two very different colors into your hair – oftentimes ombre is from brown at the root to blonde on the ends or the other way around.
 It can also be used in more colorful hairstyles as well.

-lighter than your natural shade, but instead, use colors that are darker than your natural shade.
+Lowlights are similar to highlights, which uses colors that are than your natural shade, but instead, use colors that are darker than your natural shade.
 Most commonly, people combine highlights and lowlights to create multiple dimensions to their hair.